milo-thatch/von-karman-swirling-flow/README.md

   <li>no rotation at infinity</li>
 </ul>

-To run, first install gfortran and LAPACK by running the commands
+For Ubuntu/Linux: before running the provided bash script, first install gfortran and LAPACK by running the commands
 ```console
 sudo apt-get install gfortran
 sudo apt-get install liblapack-dev
 ```
-then navigate to the code's directory and allow your machine to run the bash script provided
+then navigate to the code's directory and allow your machine to execute the script
 ```
 chmod +x deploy.sh
 ```
-and run by typing
+then run by typing
 ```
 ./deploy.sh
 ```
 The input.in file is used to specify the number of points and domain width.
+A uniform grid is employed.

 ## References
 Aref, H., & Balachandar, S. (2018). *A first course in computational fluid dynamics*.
 Cambridge University Press.
 ISBN: 9781107178519.